nlamonaco86/repairTracker/README.md

 The server automatically creates an Administrator account on the first startup, which can then be user to create user (employee, manager, etc.) accounts.

+Customers can create an account as well, but only access customer sections of the app.

-Users are able to reset their password with a temporary code sent to their e-mail, and will be prompted to make a new password on their next login.
+All users are able to reset their password with a temporary code sent to their e-mail, and will be prompted to make a new password on their next login.

 ## Track and Manage Repair Order Statuses